llm4eval/SIGIR2025/cfp.md

 ## Contact
-For any questions about paper submission, you may contact the workshop organizers at <llm4eval@easychair.org>
+For any questions about paper submission, please contact the organizers at:
+📩 <llm4eval@easychair.org>